EvanLovely/alfred--project-helper/readme.md

 2. Invoke Alfred, type `,pn {name of new project}` to create a new project.
 3. Answer the questions about your project like site root, theme folder, files directory, and more.

 You can now access these folders you setup in `~/active` (We can change this later).
-For now, you'll see that you can get to your projects Site Root here: `~/active/site-root`, to your Theme directory here: `~/active/theme`, and to your files here: `~/active/files` [^hardcodedfilesdirectory].
+For now, you'll see that you can get to your projects Site Root here: `~/active/site-root`, to your Theme directory here: `~/active/theme`, and to your files here: `~/active/files` (The files directory just mentioned has actually been created at `~/Dropbox/projects/{project name} files/` and then symbolically linked to `~/active/files`.).
 This folder will open in finder and you should fill it up with your projects files.

 ## Commands to start with